 Cynthia Rylant's picture book, Tulip Sees America, is the inspiration for this writing recipe.
 It's a story about a young man and his dog who travel across the United States, seeing our country with fresh eyes.
 The illustrations, by Lisa Desimini, are amazing and vibrant.

-Rylant is one of my favorite writers, and she often repeats one golden line in her picture books.
-In this book, the main character visits amazing places, describes the place, and ends the descriptions with a repeated sentence structure like this:
+The main character visits amazing places, describes the place, and ends the descriptions with a repeated sentence structure:

 "There are no farms like Iowa's."

 Ask yourself, “What are some of my favorite places?”

 When I asked myself this question, I thought of Tuolumne Meadows, Mammoth, the Grand Canyon and Zion National Park, but for some reason, on the day I picked up my pen to write about a favorite place, I thought of Snapper Jack's Taco Shack in Ventura, California.

 What?
 I was surprised.
 Maybe I was hungry for tacos?
 Maybe I was missing my friend and remembered all our Friday visits to Snapper Jack's when we were teaching together?